GeyserMC/GeyserWiki/_docs/floodgate/issues.md

 This occurs in offline mode because the UUID of the Java account linked to the Bedrock account does not match the online mode UUID returned by Floodgate's global linking server.

-Please have  the `online-mode` in `server.properties` set to `true`.
-Otherwise, the UUID of the online player on the server will not be consistent with Mojang's server, causing the UUID to become different.Or use  local linking.
+When using global linking, ensure `online-mode` in `server.properties` is set to `true`.
+Otherwise, Bedrock players will not be authenticated with the same UUID they receive when playing on Java Edition, resulting in lost progress.
+This does not occur with local linking.